RZhang05/Mr-Benum-Questions/README.md

 If you would like to contribute, feel free to make a pull request - we'd be glad!

-*Hm maybe I'll make a question website database for this idk yet*

 ---

 Updates:

 * MisterCookiez: String Manipulation Questions (Easy & Medium) `HINTS IN PROGRESS`

-* SlowestLoris: String Manipulation Questions (Hard) `STILL IN PROGRESS` `WITH HINTS`
+* SlowestLoris: String Manipulation Questions (Hard) `FINISHED BUT NO PROVIDED SOLUTIONS`